Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 **What is the Regression test**

-In simple words, a regression test is a kind of test testers do after bug fixing to ensure that there is no impact on other functionalities and that everything working well.
+In simple words, a regression test is a kind of test testers do after bug fixing to ensure that there is no impact on other functionalities and everything working well.

 **Bug**